CHAPTER 13

 National Treatment and Non-Discrimination

-- With respect to any measure regarding covered procurement, each Party, including its procuring entities, shall accord immediately and unconditionally to the goods and services of any other Party and to the suppliers of any other Party, treatment no less favorable than the treatment that the Party, including its procuring entities, accords to:
+1. With respect to any measure regarding covered procurement, each Party, including its procuring entities, shall accord immediately and unconditionally to the goods and services of the other Party and to the suppliers of the other Party, treatment no less favorable than the treatment that the Party, including its procuring entities, accords to domestic goods, services, and suppliers.

-- With respect to any measure regarding covered procurement, no Party, including its procuring entities, shall:
+1. With respect to a measure regarding covered procurement, no Party, including its procuring entities, shall:

-(b) discriminate against a locally established supplier on the basis that the good or service offered by that supplier for a particular procurement is a good or service of any other Party.
+(b) discriminate against a locally established supplier on the basis that the good or service offered by that supplier for a particular procurement is a good or service of the other Party.

 1 and 2 of this Article.